-Melody is a Managing Director in our New York office where she leads strategic communications work, building integrated earned, own and paid media campaigns for advocacy and corporate clients.
+Melody is a Managing Director in our New York office where she leads strategic communications work, building integrated earned, owned and paid media campaigns for advocacy and corporate clients.

 Melody is an expert in advocacy communications, over her career she has built campaigns that reach global leaders and parents in public housing alike.
 Her clients have received needle-moving coverage in the New York Times, Washington Post, Financial Times, Associated Press, and on NPR, ABC, NBC, CBS, and CNN, as well as countless local newspapers and news broadcasts.

 In 2018, Melody built her own communications and media consulting practice, working with clients whose work changes the world for better.
 She built and managed the PR network for the TIME’S UP Legal Defense fund, which provides support for those speaking out against workplace sexual harassment and assault.